 How to best set up a mesh Wi-Fi system

-In most cases, in a wired backhaul setup, you can use switches in between mesh hubs.
-You can also daisy-chain the mesh units together.
-So wired backhauls allow for flexible hardware placement.
+In a wired backhaul setup, you can also use switches between hubs or daisy-chain the mesh units together — it allows for flexible hardware placement.

 Wireless backhaul: Super convenient but can be temperamental

-Running network cables can be hard, so wireless mesh setups are popular.
-In this case, how you place the hubs among one another is crucial.
+Running network cables can be hard or even not possible at all.
+So wireless mesh setups are popular.
+In this case, how you arrange the hubs is crucial.
 That’s because, over the air, the connections between them can vary a great deal.

 To deal with that, there are two things to consider, the distance and the topology.